alexfioto/Seinfeld-Chatbot/README.md

 ## Seq2Seq Model

 In preparation for the seq2seq model, the dataset was cleaned and missing values were removed.
 The dialogue included stage directions.
 The stage directions were removed.
 There were a few lines of dialogue that were very long.
 To make the model a bit more managable, the maximum length of dialogue was limited to 50 characters.
 The dialogue was then formatted properly to be accepted into the network.

+#### Issues and concerns:
+When trained on all of the data, the model is very large.
+The filesize has been an issue when reading in to notebooks and python scripts.

+The hidden and cell states are somehow altered when reading in a model from keras load_model().
+I trained a few models in Google Colaboratory and saved them to my personal machine.
+The model did not perform as well after reloading in the model.

+Limiting the length of dialogue can impact the model negatively.
+The idea is that every line of dialogue is conversational.
+Cutting it short by length might make the dialogue disjointed and not perform well.
+Finding the correct type of data for this model is harder than actually implementing it!

+#### Moving forward:
+I would like to get to the bottom of the hidden and cell state issue to see if I can maintain performance level.

+I would like to try this same model with a different data set.
+Short, conversational data would be the most appropriate.
+Online chat data would be great.

+#### Conclusion:
+Overall, the Seq2Seq model concept is very fascinating!
+I do believe there are better models architectures suited for this particular chatbot.
+I am eager to explore Chatterbot and GTP2 text generation.

+## Chatterbot

+#### Issues and concerns:

+#### Moving Forward:

+#### Conclusions:

+## GPT2

+After playing around with GPT2 (Generative Pretrained Transformer-2), in a few online notebooks, I decided to create a chatbot with a slight variation.
+This chatbot doesn't chat 1:1 but rather places you in the middle of dialogue.
+The model generates multiple lines of code and I have parsed it down to managable chunks.
+Also, this iteration has much more functionality than the two previous bots.

+I utilized Google Colab for initial training.
+The aitextgen module works very well with Google and utilized Google Drive for accessing text files and saving large models.

+### spaCy Recommender

+Utilizing spaCy's built in word embeddings, this chatbot comes loaded with word embeddings for each Seinfeld episode's dialogue.
+The bot stores user chat information, vectorizes, creates embeddings and calculates the cosine similarity user_chat and every episode.

+The recommender utilizes the imdbpy api to grab episode names and plot.
+The recommender will also return a customized youtube search link for the episode of choice.

+### Character Classification

+#### Issues and concerns:

+The spaCy NLP file is too big.
+There must be a better way to summarize the text

+#### Moving Forward:
+Topic modeling to help with the recommender

+#### Conclusions:

+## Topic Modeling